openebs-archive/openebs-docs/docs/stackpointcloud.md

 ![image](/docs/assets/platform_stackpoint.png)

-Add your AWS credentials like **Access Key ID** and **Secret Access Key** click the **create** button .
-In this page, you can edit your Node configuration details .
+Add your AWS credentials like **Access Key ID** and **Secret Access Key** and click the **create** button .
+Then,you can edit your Node configuration details .
 The recommended configuration is One Master Node and 3 Worker Nodes .
-You can submit once details are entered